 Few writers have packed as much into one short lifetime as Jack London.

 A visit to the Jack London Museum in Dawson City will help you re-live parts of the author’s life in the rugged “Paris of the North.”
 It includes half of London’s cabin (the other half is in Jack London Square of Oakland, California).
-Because of that share, we were able to include a description of this excellent museum high in the Yukon, even though, being outside of the United States, it would normally be beyond the geographic boundaries of this website.
+Because of the shared connection with the author, we were able to include a description of this excellent museum high in the Yukon, even though it would normally be beyond the geographic boundaries of our website about US literary landmarks.

-There is a story about Jack London fans on a pilgrimage to see his cabin in the Yukon that features iconic actor Eddie Albert.
+There is an excellent vivid story about Jack London fans who went on a pilgrimage to see his cabin in the Yukon.
+One of them was the iconic actor and environmentalist Eddie Albert.
 You can read about it at The Free Lance-Star (1969).

-The Jack London Museum is the fifth and final destination on our Alaska Trail!
+These stops are the final destinations on our Alaska Trail!